ejatkin/CV/README.md

 I have found software development enjoyable in a way I never expected and in a number of unlikely places: stack traces, databases, a book called “The Well-Grounded Rubyist”.
 I would like to share that enthusiasm and find the most positive way I can of working with people.
 I want to come up with constructive ways of doing thing better and the chance to grow and learn from my mistakes.

 ####And also some coding...
-My tech skills include: Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL.
+My tech skills include: Ruby, Rails, Sinatra, Swift, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL.

 ## Education